oreoluwa-bs/oreoluwa-bs/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on something confidential
-- 🌱 I’m currently learning ReactJS, GraphQl and FLutter
+- 🌱 I’m currently learning ReactJS, GraphQL and FLutter
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for work